-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

-When you are working for a business that relies on being relevant to consumers within its physical proximity, you need to learn how to get the most from your presence in local search results and the MapPack.
+Not only is searcher intent likely different, the algorithms Google uses to show the map pack differs from the main organic algorithms.

-In this column, you’ll find seven ways to improve local SEO, build local visibility, and win over new customers.
+In this article, I’ll be taking you through the ways you can win new customers and improve your visibility through local SEO.

-Top Ways to Improve Your Local SEO
+Top Ways To Improve Your Local SEO

-1. Keep an Eye on Your Competitors’ Google My Business Q&As
+1. Keep An Eye On Your Competitors’ Google Business Profile Q&As

-Google My Business (GMB) has a great function that can do wonders for growing new business – the questions and answers feature.
+Google Business Profile (GBP) has a great function that can do wonders for growing new business – the questions and answers feature.

 If you use it well for your own organization, it can help convert customers who are otherwise on the fence.